djthorpe/data/README.md

 This repository contains various data extraction, transformation processing and visualization tools.
 Currently it contains the following:

   * `data.Table` provides you with a way to ingest, transform and process data tables in comma-separated value format and output in CSV, ASCII and SQL formats.
+  * `data.Canvas` provides a drawing canvas on which graphics primitives such as lines, circles, text and rectangles can be placed.
+Additionally transformation, grouping and stylizing of primitives can be applied.
+Canvases can currently be written in SVG format, the intention is to also allow rendering using OpenGL later.

 ## Tables